spearwolf/eventize/README.md

 _DEFINE A LISTENER BY OBJECT_

 - When the event is fired, a method with the same name as the event will be called
-- When the listener is an _eventized object_ and a event is fired, the `emit()` method will be called´
+- When the listener is an _eventized object_ and a event is fired, the `emit()` method will be called

 ```